genevaers/Workbench/database/db2/StorProc/README.md

 This is designed only for Db2 running z/OS.
 This README will guide you to define a Stored Procedure.

-SAFR Stored Procedures are used by the SAFR Workbench to access metadata in the SAFR DB2 database.
-These are native Stored Procedures so must use DB2 Z/OS Version 9 or above.
+Stored Procedures are used by the GENEVA Workbench to access related metadata in the DB2 database.
+These native Stored Procedures so must use DB2 Z/OS Version 11 or above.

 Native stored procedures are created directly in DB2.

 ## this activity is performed on a z/OS system.

-   The first step is to have the repo placed in a USS directory.
+   The first step is to clone the Workbench repository to USS.

-   This example shows a git clone action positioning the repo in a USS directory

-   git clone git@github.ibm.com:SAFR/wb420.git
+   git clone git@github.com:genevaers/Workbench.git

-## allocate a z/OS PDS
+## allocate the z/OS PDS datasets

-   Here is a suggested batch JCL to allocate such a data set
+   The following JCL allocates datasets used to copy JCL, DDL and SQL statements:
 <pre>
 //*
 //*   .   ensure variables are exportable